jotform/wordpress-oembed-plugin/readme.txt

 = What is Jotform? =

 [Jotform](http://www.jotform.com/) is a free form builder.
-It is trusted by over 20 millions users.
+It is trusted by over 20 million users.
 Two things make Jotform great: An easy-to-use form builder and a large number of ready-to-use form templates.
 You can choose from over 10000 form templates and quickly create your forms.

 = Is it Free? =